Cybertiron/Jumpcutter/README.md

 # Jumpcutter GUI

-Jumpcutter is a desktop tool that trims silent segments from lecture or talk recordings to create a shorter, more engaging video.
-The application provides a Tkinter-based interface on top of FFmpeg, guiding you through loading a source file, choosing output options, and processing the video while keeping audio and video in sync.
+Jumpcutter is a desktop application that removes silent parts from lectures or talks to make a shorter and more watchable video.
+It offers a Tkinter interface over FFmpeg, walking you through loading a source file, selecting output options, and processing the video while maintaining audio/video sync.

 ## Features
-- Detects silent sections in a video by analysing the audio track and removes them automatically.
+- Analyses the audio track to automatically detect and remove silent sections.
-- Uses FFmpeg under the hood for reliable audio/video processing.
+- Uses FFmpeg under the hood for dependable processing of audio and video.
-- Offers a simple graphical interface that explains each step of the workflow in Lithuanian.
+- Provides a basic graphical interface in Lithuanian which breaks down each step in the workflow.
-- Keeps the codebase modular with separate `core` processing logic and `gui` orchestration modules.
+- Maintains modular separation between core processing logic and GUI orchestration modules.

 ## Requirements
 - Python 3.8 or later.